Online Statistical Inference in Decision-Making with Matrix Context

 A similar debiasing procedure also applies to the case when $i = 0$ by replacing the $\pi_t$ by $(1-\pi_t)$ due to the fact that $\mathbb{E}[I\{a_t = 0\}|X_t,\mathcal{F}_{t-1}] = 1 - \pi_t$.
 We summarize the online debiasing procedure at each time $t$ in Algorithm \ref{alg:online de-bias}.

 As we mentioned earlier, the debiasing procedure eliminates both sources of bias simultaneously disregarding maintaining the low-rankness.
 In this case, $\Munbs_{i,n}$ obtained after $n$-iterations is not low-rank.
-Since the true parameter $M_i$ has a low-rank structure, we can apply a low-rank projection on the $\Munbs_{i,n}$ by its left and right top-$r$ singular vectors to yield a better estimate for the inference purpose, which is denoted as $\Mlr_{i,n}$.
+Since the true parameter $M_i$ has a low-rank structure, we can apply a low-rank projection on the $\Munbs_{i,n}$ by its left and right top-$r$ singular vectors to yield an improved estimate for the inference purpose, which is denoted as $\Mlr_{i,n}$.
 Recall that we target to conduct the statistical inference on $m_T^{(i)} = \left \langle M_i,T\right \rangle$ that we discussed in Section \ref{sec: intro}, the corresponding estimator for the inference purpose is defined as

-\begin{remark} Although $\Munbs_{i,n}$ is an unbiased estimator of $M_i$, $ \Mlr_{i,n}$ is not necessarily.
+While $\Munbs_{i,n}$ serves as an unbiased estimator for $M_i$, it should be noted that $ \Mlr_{i,n}$ does not necessarily possess this property.
 In theory, we can show that this additional bias in $\widehat{m}_T^{(i)}$ is quantifiable and negligible under mild assumptions that we introduce in Section \ref{sec: asym norm}.
 Moreover, to obtain $\Mlr_{i,n}$, we need to compute the SVD for a $d_1 \times d_2$ matrix $\Munbs_{i,n}$, and this computation is only required once after $n$-iterations.
-Because of its heavy computation cost, $\Mlr_{i,t}$ is not suitable for replacing the online estimator $\Msgd_{i,t}$ for the decision-making purpose as $\Msgd_{i,t}$ only requires computing the SVD of an $r \times r$ matrix at each iteration. \end{remark}
+Because of its heavy computation cost, $\Mlr_{i,t}$ is not suitable for replacing the online estimator $\Msgd_{i,t}$ for the decision-making purpose as $\Msgd_{i,t}$ only requires computing the SVD of an $r \times r$ matrix at each iteration.